So Business List. Software QA Checklist

 As you usually don't delete the checklist right after doing the manual test, it's possible to use it for regression testing.
 Regression testing is crucial for ensuring that new changes do not negatively impact existing functionality.
 The way they are named tell us that their job is to find regression in the application.

-Such checklists are a good foundation for developing automated testing.
+Such checklists are a good foundation for developing automated tests.
 For example, in the Gherkin language of the BDD* Cucumber framework, this checklist could be transformed into the following:

 Scenario: Cart counter increases when adding an item